WillAbides/jsonschematogo/CONTRIBUTING.md

 script/cibuild is run by CI to test this project.
 It can also be run locally.

+### deadcode

+script/deadcode helps identify dead Go code.
+It's not perfect.
+If something shows up that shouldn't, you can add a grep -v to filter it out.

 ### fmt

 script/fmt formats go code and shell scripts.